 Stage 3: Practise safe design: use a concept

 Designing a complex system with limited resources requires designing its representation first.
 Not only to help everyone involved further define and understand it but also to simulate the experience for its intended users.
 Simulations of the user journey — task-based usability tests, performed as early as possible result in plenty of feedback, feeding further iterations of the concept and giving it more refined detail.
-That’s how a product can be tested, revisited, redesigned and improved quickly before it’s built — saving time, money, or complex tech changes (assuming first tests are ran on a real product).
+That’s how a product can be tested, revisited, redesigned and improved quickly before it’s built — saving time, money, or complex tech changes.

 For mobile apps the process is straightforward — it starts with sitemaps, user journeys, wireframes, and low fidelity prototypes.
 The concept stage for Duesday started with whiteboard sketches as a communication tool between designers and stakeholders.
 Those quickly evolved to more detailed paper prototypes simulating the most obvious user journeys: sign-up and sign-in, the bill set up, payment time preferences.